 Are you looking for the best wine shops in Lisbon?
-Perhaps you’ve never been formally introduced to the fascinating world that is Portuguese wines.
-And that is perfectly justifiable but you should give it a go rather sooner than later, as you will thank me later.
+Perhaps you’ve never been formally introduced to the fascinating world of Portuguese wines.
+And that is perfectly justifiable, but you should give it a go sooner than later, as you will thank us later.

-As an American growing up surrounded by Italian Chianti and French Pinot Noir, I never knew about the wonderful world of wines from Portugal until moving here.
-The beauty of this type of knowledge is that it is constantly evolving so you are always learning new information!
+Portugal has long boasted one of the oldest and best wine traditions in Europe and worldwide.
+Each Portuguese region produces a broad range of high-quality wines, from the world-renowned Alentejo and Douro Valley to the Lisbon area.
 Wine producers here are experimenting or finding new structures to become more sustainable.
-The dry, black fruity flavor of a Toriga Nacional grape found in the Douro or Dao regions mixed with the versatile Castelão grape from Ribatejo really would drive any wine lover to want to taste every bottle here!
+The dry, black fruity flavor of a Toriga Nacional grape found in the Douro or Dao regions mixed with the versatile Castelão grape from Ribatejo, would drive any wine lover to want to taste every bottle here!

 Some of the best wine in the world is found in Portugal and also can be found at a reasonable price.